GOJABoop/Grafo-Prim_Kruskal/README.md

 In the pSALG / bin folder you can find the used test images, avoid the images named as "prueba#.png".

-The current code in the repository corresponds to that of label 4 "Dijkstra", if you want to obtain any code from a stage other than four, download the corresponding tag
+The current code in the repository corresponds to that of label 4 "Dijkstra", if you want to obtain any code from a stage other than four, download the corresponding tag.

+I continued making commits in Spanish, because I made the first one in this language, and I decided to continue like this to give it a little homogeneity =).